-We have audited the financial statements of Netcare Medical Scheme (the Scheme) set out on pages 15 to 42, which comprise the statement of financial position as at 31 December 2017, and the statements of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Netcare Medical Scheme (the Scheme), set out on pages 15 to 46, which comprise the statement of financial position as at 31 December 2021, and the statement of comprehensive income, the statement of changes in funds and reserves and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Scheme as at 31 December 2017, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and the requirements of the Medical Schemes Act of South Africa.
+In our opinion, these financial statements present fairly, in all material respects, the financial position of Netcare Medical Scheme as at 31 December 2021, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Medical Schemes Act of South Africa.